20 Tips to Improve Your Typography Skills

 Design tip

 Make your lead paragraphs stand out.
-Use a larger font size or a different font, or start with all caps or a drop capital.
+Use a larger font size or a different font.
+You can also start with all caps or a drop capital.

 15. Use Low-Stroke-Contrast Fonts for Body Text

-When designing for accessibility (or anyone), make your body text as easily read as possible.
+When designing for accessibility (or anyone, really), make your body text as easy to read as possible.

 Stroke contrast is one factor to consider.
 If you go for a typeface with high stroke contrast, such as Bodoni, its thin and delicate strokes fade away in small sizes, making it difficult to read.